Former Bears standout is one of 152 players in the new pro league

 During his time at Baylor, Jobson has helped guide the Bears to some of their best seasons in recent memory.
-Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total in four of the last six years, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
+Since arriving at Baylor in 2008, he has played a significant role in increasing or tying the program's win total in five of the last seven years, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
 Finishing with the highest ranking and best record (19-1-5) in program history, the 2012 squad ended its Sweet 16 run with the 11th spot in the final National Soccer Coaches Association of America (NSCAA) Poll.

 The 2011-12 seasons resulted in unprecedented success as the Bears posted 15 or more wins back-to-back for the first time in program history and advanced past the NCAA Tournament first round both times - another program first.

 The 2013 season saw Baylor surpass the 10-win mark for the fourth straight season -- the first such run since the program did so five straight years from 1996-2000.
 Additionally, BU set program records for most matches without a loss (31), most home matches without a loss (17) and most consecutive home wins (14).
 Perhaps the highlight of the season was getting off to a hot start to earn a No. 9 ranking in the NSCAA poll on Sept.
 3, 2013 -- the program's highest-ever ranking by the NSCAA.